One-dimensional integral Rellich type inequalities: Introduction

 The constant on the right-hand side of \eqref{hardy} is sharp.
-The development of the famous Hardy inequality \eqref{hardy} during the period 1906-1928 has its own history and we refer to \cite{kuf} (also, see the preface of \cite{hardy-book-rs}).
-Recent progress by Frank-Laptev-Weidl \cite{nh} presents a novel one-dimensional inequality with the same sharp constant, which improves the classical Hardy inequality \eqref{hardy}.
+The development of the famous Hardy inequality \eqref{hardy} during the period 1906--1928 has its own history and we refer to \cite{kuf} (also, see the preface of \cite{hardy-book-rs}).
+Recent progress by Frank--Laptev--Weidl \cite{nh} presents a novel one-dimensional inequality with the same sharp constant, which improves the classical Hardy inequality \eqref{hardy}.